Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Matter-wave solitons and their existence and stability domains

 \subsection{Without a Zeeman field}

-Matter wave solitons exist in every branch of the single-particle energy spectrum, but the stability of the solitons in the higher branches is relatively weak.
+Matter-wave solitons exist in every branch of the single-particle energy spectrum.
+However, only ZM solitons exist in the upper branches, and their stability is relatively weak.
 We will mainly consider the solitons corresponding to the lowest branch $E_-$.
 At first, we discuss the solitons in a spin-1 BEC with SOC in the absence of Zeeman field $(p=0)$.
-In this case, Eq.~\eqref{eq1} degenerate into the Nonlinear Schr\"{o}dinger equation by some transformations \cite{HeJT}, which is a integrable equation and has various exact solutions \cite{KannaT}.
+In this case, we can simplify equation~\eqref{eq1} into the Nonlinear Schr\"{o}dinger equation by some transformations \cite{he_multi-type_2022}, which is an integrable equation and has various exact solutions \cite{kanna_exact_2003}.
 The Nonlinear Schr\"{o}dinger equation is

 where $u$ is the complex function of $x$ and $t$, and $\sigma=\pm1$ represent attractive and repulsive interactions, respectively.
-The key transformations between Eqs.~\eqref{eq1} and \eqref{eq4} are
+The key transformations between equations~\eqref{eq1} and \eqref{eq4} are

-Here, $g_{p}=-\left(c_0+c_2\right)$ and $g_s=-2c_0$.
-We notice that there are two PWs ($e^{\pm i\gamma x}$) in these transformations.
+Here, $g_{\mathrm{p}}=-\left(c_0+c_2\right)$ and $g_{\mathrm{s}}=-2c_0$.
+We notice that there are two PWs $\left(\mathrm{exp}(\pm \mathrm{i}\gamma x)\right)$ in these transformations.
 In addition, the momentums $k_{\pm}$ corresponding to the local minimums of lowest branch are equal to $\pm\gamma$ in the absence of Zeeman field.
-It means Eqs.~\eqref{eq5a} and \eqref{eq5b} represent the wave functions of the atoms occupying a single momentum and two momentums, respectively.
-Therefore, they correspond to the exact solutions of the PW phase and the SW phase of Eq.~\eqref{eq1}.
+It means equations~\eqref{eq5a} and \eqref{eq5b} represent the wave functions of the atoms occupying a single momentum and two momentums, respectively.
+Therefore, they correspond to the exact solutions of the PW phase and the SW phase of equation~\eqref{eq1}.

-In the absence of Zeeman field, we can obtain a lot of exact analytical solutions.
-We are mainly concerned about the stationary-state solutions, especially the bright solitons.
-Thus we consider the attractive interaction ($\sigma=1$), and a bright soliton solution of Eq.~\eqref{eq4} is
+With the help of equations~\eqref{eq5a} and \eqref{eq5b}, we can obtain a lot of exact analytical solutions when $p=0$.
+We are mainly concerned about stationary-state solutions, especially bright solitons.
+Thus we consider the attractive interaction ($\sigma=1$), and a bright soliton solution of equation~\eqref{eq4} is

+where $k_1$ and $v$ are real parameters, representing the amplitude and velocity of the bright soliton, respectively.
+Substituting equation~\eqref{eq6} into equations~\eqref{eq5a} and \eqref{eq5b}, we derive four types of bright solitons which are stationary states when $v=0$.
+For convenience, the solitons mentioned later are defaulted to bright solitons.
+Drawing their profiles at $t=0$ in figure~\ref{fig2}, we can observe their structures and differences.
+In figures~\ref{fig2a} and \ref{fig2b}, the PW solitons (PW1 and PW2, respectively) have bell-shaped structures, and their component densities $n_j$ are the same.
+In addition, the SW solitons in figures.~\ref{fig2c} and \ref{fig2d} (SW1 and SW2, respectively) have stripe-shaped structures.